unionai/union-cloud-infrastructure/union-ai-admin/aws/README.md

+> **Warning**
+> This set of CloudFormation templates is currently under active development, and frequent changes are being made.
+Please be aware that the code, features, and documentation might not be fully completed or entirely functional at this stage.

 # Union.ai role Stack for AWS

 The Union.ai role Stack for AWS gives you a iam role and few policies.
 Union ai will use these roles for provisioning, management and debugging purpose.